zeni/SEALC/README.md

 - RR rotate relative: argument is angle in degrees.
 Only for servos.

-- RP rotate pause: argument is [turns:pause], no argument or argument=0 => 1 turn, 1s pause.
-Rotate a number of turns then pause, rotate, pause, etc. Steppers only.
+- RP rotate pause: for steppers, argument is [turns:pause], no argument or argument=0 => 1 turn, 1s pause.
+Rotate a number of turns then pause, rotate, pause, etc. For vibros, argument is [duration ON:duration OFF], no argument or argument=0 => 1s ON, 1s OFF.

-- SQ sequence: argument is [angle:(0-2):...:(0-2)], sweep-like motion of angle.
+- SQ sequence: for servos and steppers, argument is [angle:(0-2):...:(0-2)], sweep-like motion of angle.
 0 means no motion (duration of sweep), 1 is sweep motion in current direction, 2 is sweep motion in opposite current direction.
 Up to 10 steps.
+For vibros, argument is [duration:state:...:duration:state].
+Duration in ms, state is ON (1) or OFF (0).

 - GS: get speed in RPM.